-1.(1) An applicant or a person who has a right of appeal, may, within the 30 days allowed for the lodging of an appeal, apply to the Chairperson for an extension of the period within which to lodge a memorandum of appeal.

-(2) An application for an extension of the period within which to lodge a memorandum of appeal must be in the form of an affidavit, showing good cause as to why the application should be granted.

-(3) An application for an extension of the period within which to lodge a memorandum of appeal must be served on

-(b) the Municipality; and

-(c) the applicant, if the person lodging the application for the late lodging of a memorandum of appeal is not the applicant
+- 1.(1) An applicant or a person who has a right of appeal, may, within the 21 days allowed for the lodging of an appeal, apply to the Chairperson for an extension of the period within which to lodge a memorandum of appeal. - (2) An application for an extension of the period within which to lodge a memorandum of appeal must be in the form of an affidavit, showing good cause as to why the application should be granted. - (3) An application for an extension of the period within which to lodge a memorandum of appeal must be served on- - (a) the Municipal Planning Appeal Authority Registrar; - (b) the Municipality; and - (c) the applicant, if the person lodging the application for the late lodging of a memorandum of appeal is not the applicant